New Seahawk Greg Olsen says he’s coming to Seattle to win ‘and perform at a high level’

 “I’ve got to find out who talked to him because somebody gave him some good insight,’’ Olsen said.
 “My core is better than his, which I guess will be good, but I thought it was great.
 I thought it was really funny.
 I got a kick out of it.

 ” … it was kind of a fun icebreaker.
-You’re meeting an entire team on like a Brady Bunch wall, kind of, it’s kind of a weird way to meet your new locker room.
-So I thought it was really fun and it was a cool surprise.”
+You’re meeting an entire team on like a Brady Bunch wall, kind of.
+It’s kind of a weird way to meet your new locker room.
+So I thought it was really fun, and it was a cool surprise.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.